Ascott Martyrs: The incident

-Mr Hambidge of Crown Farm, Ascott sacked his men who had joined the union and employed men from the neighbouring village of Ramsden as strikebreakers.
+Mr Hambidge of Crown Farm, Ascott sacked his men who had joined the union and employed men from the neighbouring village of Ramsden as strike breakers.
 The women of Ascott tried to persuade the Ramsden men to join the Union and deter them from working for Mr Hambidge.
 The women were arrested and taken to Chipping Norton where on 20 May 1873 they were charged with "obstructing and coercing John Hodgkins and John Miller with a view to inciting them to leave their employment".
 Revd T. Harris and Revd W. E. Carter, the two magistrates, heard the case.
 They asked Mr Hambidge, the farmer not to proceed with prosecution, but he insisted on pressing charges.
 The women considered to be ringleaders, not defended by counsel, were sentenced to imprisonment with hard labour, seven of them for 10 days, and nine of the women for 7 days.
 A newspaper in 1873 printed the story under the heading, "Rioting in Chipping Norton".

 The seven women imprisoned for 10 days with hard labour were: Martha Maria Smith aged 45, Rebecca Smith aged 25, Mary Moss (alias Smith) aged 17, Charlotte Moss aged 39, Ann Susan Moss aged 25, Ann Moss aged 22 and Fanny Honeybone aged just 16.

 The nine women sentenced to 7 days' imprisonment with hard labour were: Elizabeth Pratley, aged 29, Mary Pratley aged 33, Ellen Pratley aged 25, Lavinia Dring, aged 44, Amelia Moss aged 36, Martha Moss, aged 33, Caroline Moss, aged 18, Jane Moss aged 31 and Mary Moss aged 35.

 By 9pm on 20 May 1873, a crowd of 1,000 people had surrounded the Police Court.
 They tried fruitlessly to free the women, breaking street lamps and windows.
 The violence continued for two hours.

-The women were kept in two dark rooms until 1am.
+The women were kept in two dark jails until 1am.
 When police were satisfied the crowds had scattered and reinforcements had arrived from Oxford the 16 women were taken on four horse-drawn drays to Oxford Prison.
 Two of the women had young children with them, Elizabeth Pratley had a child of 7 months and Mary Pratley had a child of 10 weeks.
 Being transported on a cold night with no warm clothing, the women did their best to protect the babies with umbrellas.
 The rest of the women's children were cared for by neighbours and the Milton-under-Wychwood branch of the Union, while the women were imprisoned.